 - Defensive Stance

 Suppose you have given your opponent a free shot and the chance to play the shuttle freely.
-To be in a defensive stance or defend the smash, you need to face the body towards the net and put your racket at the waist height.
-And then relax your non racket arm in a comfortable position.
+To be in a defensive stance or defend the smash, you must face the body towards the net and put your racket at the waist height.
+Then, relax your non-racket arm in a comfortable position.

 - Net Stance

 This stance is required when your opponent can play a net shot.
-You need to place your racket leg forward and the other leg backward.
-And then keep your racket slightly above the waist and raise your other arm.
+It would be best to place your racket leg forward and the other leg backward.
+Then, keep your racket slightly above the waist and raise your other arm.

 Read more: How To Play Tennis: Understand The Tennis Rules